 Policy and Project Manager, the City of Fort Collins and Marketing Manager, Fort Collins Connexion

-Please give us a brief overview on the status of broadband connectivity in Fort Collins.
+Please give us a brief overview of the status of broadband connectivity in Fort Collins.

-On August 29th we will celebrate our one-year launch anniversary!
-Over the last year, Connexion staff, our & Power and vendor partners have worked tirelessly to bring Fort Collins Connexion to our community.
+On August 29th, 2020, we will celebrate our one-year launch anniversary!
+Over the last year, Connexion staff, city officials, and Power and vendor partners have worked tirelessly to bring Fort Collins Connexion to our community.
 Construction is full swing with more neighborhoods coming online every week and new customers signing up for service daily.

 What concerns do residents have about broadband access?